terryso/swiftislikecsharp/README.md

-Code comparison of Swift and Scala.
+Code comparison of Swift and C#.